chvolow24/jackdaw/README.md

 ### Time signatures

 Jackdaw doesn't use conventional time signatures because they're confusing and limited.
 Instead, you specify first the number of "beats" (coarse divisions of a measure) and then the number of subdivisions in each of those beats.
-So a 4/4 time signature, which has 4 beats, could be defined as 4 + 4 + 4 + 4 if you want sixteenth-note resolution, or 2 + 2 + 2 + 2 if you only want eighth-note resolution.
+So a 4/4 time signature, which has 4 beats, could be defined as 4 + 4 + 4 + 4, or 2 + 2 + 2 + 2.
 6/8 typically has *two* beats, and would be defined as 3 + 3.

 It is therefore very easy to define additive meters, like the Bulgarian Gankino horo (4 + 3 + 4):